 Strategy for Customer Retention

 Parallel to establishing a customer base, you need to work on customer retention.
 In fact, many businesses can only survive by making repeat business.
 Just think of those subscriptions that are incredibly cheap initially before switching to a regular monthly tariff.
 They would be hard-pressed to survive on just that initial amount.
-In this section we are going to look at ways in which your CRM can help you take those seeds you have sown to make them truly blossom.
+In this section, we are going to look at ways in which your CRM can help you take those seeds you have sown to make them truly blossom.

 One thing that can be quite tricky to manage is the issue of how often you should get in touch with your clients.
 If you message them too frequently, you risk irritating them, perhaps inviting them to unsubscribe from your communications.
 But a hands-off approach can also be dangerous.
-Let’s face it, we are online for more than we care to admit.
+Let’s face it: we are online longer than we care to admit.
 Therefore, there is every chance that offers from your competitors are surfacing here and there.
 In your absence, those names might sound appealing and you are at risk of failing on your customer retention plans.

 Within your CRM you have plenty of date and time stamps that tell you when you last spoke with a client.
 System fields such as Last Email or Last Call give you an easy audit trail with that information.
 Furthermore, fields such as Preferred Contact Method tell you where your clients are at their most receptive.
 All these details give you the tools to carry out your account management as efficiently as possible.

 One relatively new role within an organisation is that of a Customer Success Manager.
 This job sits somewhere between various stools.
 This is not the same as support – their role isn’t to put out fires.
 Nor is it a sales role – the purpose is not to get people to sign on the dotted line.
 But it is somewhere in between, with the focus being on keeping customers satisfied.
 In fact, customer success could be considered so important that it is hard to imagine how you manage without it!
-In an ideal situation, it helps you position yourself as a partner rather than a supplier, thereby changing the traditional dynamic of a customer to service-provider relationship.
+In an ideal situation, it helps you position yourself as a partner rather than a supplier, thereby changing the traditional dynamic of a customer-to-service-provider relationship.
 Make those points of engagement meaningful rather than just for the sake of it.
-Customer retention is key to ensuring those regular revenue streams don’t dry up, and customer success is at the forefront.
+Customer retention is key to ensuring those regular revenue streams don’t dry up and customer success is at the forefront.

 Turn a Frown Upside-Down

-When Good Things come to an End
+When Good Things Come to an End

 Sadly, business relationships come to an end all the time.
 It could be down to any number of factors.
 A company might cease to trade, or get bought out by someone else.
 They may restructure, and realise they no longer need your services.
 But it could also be that a competitor has launched an amazing new product, or that something went wrong along the way.
-Broadly these can be split into reasons you can manage, and those outside of your control.
+Broadly, these can be split into reasons you can manage and those outside of your control.
 There are a number of things you can learn from this.

-Firstly, if a client has left on amical grounds, you may still retain them to help with endorsements or referrals.
+Firstly, if a client has left on amicable grounds, you may still retain them to help with endorsements or referrals.
 If the parting was something you could have prevented, then you have the knowledge required to improve your service.
 Ignore this at your peril!
-Perhaps though it’s not too late, and you can still retain the client by making some adjustments.
+Perhaps it’s not too late, and you can still retain the client by making some adjustments.
 You might identify trends where there is a lull in the relationship, and so you can proactively manage this danger area.